AbdulrazzakTamim/abdulrazzaktamim.github.io/_publications/paper1.md

 **Data Access:** The complete dataset, survey instruments, and documentation are available at the [Harvard Dataverse](https://dataverse.harvard.edu/dataverse/SRLS).

-This research gave me exposure to in large-scale data collection, panel survey design, and translating research findings into actionable policy recommendations—skills.
+This research gave me exposure to in large-scale data collection, panel survey design, and translating research findings into actionable policy recommendations.